rajatsangrame/nvdia-ubuntu/README.md

-# Set up Nvida Ubuntu GPU
+# Set up Nvida Ubuntu

 This script will install the following things on your system :-